mathiscode/reactify-boilerplate/README.md

 yarn # or npm install if you prefer
 ```

-*If not using yarn, you will see an error that can be ignored, and you will need to `cd client && npm install` and replace `yarn` with `npm` in the following commands.*
+*If not using yarn, you will see an error that can be ignored, and you will need to `cd client && npm install` and replace `yarn` with `npm run` in the following commands.*

 ## Configuring